 Dwarf Globe Blue Spruce

-Known as Picea pungens 'Globosa' among botanists, the dwarf globe blue spruce is an excellent choice for smaller landscapes.
+Known as (Picea pungens 'Glauca Globosa,' USDA zones 2-7) among botanists, the dwarf globe blue spruce is an excellent choice for smaller landscapes.
 The shrub's needles keep their attractive blue hue all year long but turn particularly vivid in the summer months.
 This summer pop of blue is attractive on its own but adds an interesting contrast to summer garden beds.

 Gardeners and landscapers sometimes use this spruce as a small hedge or an anchor in island flower beds where year-round color is desired.
 You can also grow the dwarf globe blue spruce in a container.
 The trick to properly using this shrub is to avoid getting too fancy or colorful around it.
 The bright-blue needles speak for themselves and allow this plant to shine even when it's planted alone.

-The dwarf globe blue spruce grows well in U.S. Department of Agriculture (USDA) plant hardiness zones 2 through 8, making it an option for a large number of American gardeners.
+Because the dwarf globe blue spruce is winter-hardy to zone 2, it's an option for a large number of American gardeners.
 When planted in full or partial sun, this slow-growing shrub will eventually grow to a height of 3 to 5 feet and a width of about 6 feet.
 It stays rounded as it grows, so you need not worry about trimming or special care.
 All this species needs from you is a weekly watering.

 Compact Maximum Rhododendron

-Thriving in USDA hardiness zones 3 through 9, the compact maximum rhododendron (Rhododendron maximum 'Compacta') is a bushy plant that works well as a foundation planting or border shrub.
+The compact rosebay rhododendron (Rhododendron maximum 'Compacta,' USDA zones 3-9) is a bushy plant that works well as a foundation planting or border shrub.
 Group plantings also work well.
 The leaves of this attractive plant keep their deep-green color all year, but you'll get a beautiful pop of pink or purple flowers late in the spring.

 Hardy to -40 degrees Fahrenheit, the compact rhododendron needs very little care.
 Plant the rhododendron in full to partial sun where there is well-drained, acidic soil.
 This shrub will go without if necessary, but Monrovia suggests feeding rhododendrons with an acidic fertilizer after they bloom.
 This will make for a healthier and more robust plant.

-Winter creeper (Euonymus fortunei spp.) is a beautiful evergreen, but it's a bit of a double-edged sword.
+Winter creeper (Euonymus fortunei, USDA zones 4-9) is a beautiful evergreen, but it's a bit of a double-edged sword.
 This plant grows just about anywhere and is very easy to care for—however, creeper grows quite quickly, and can easily sprawl out or grow into a vine.
-When grown as a shrub, winter creeper grows only 3 or 4 feet in height and 4 to 5 feet wide, but you'll need to keep an eye on your planting and do some trimming and shaping if you want to maintain your winter creeper as a shrub.
-Note too that winter creeper is considered invasive in some places, so check with your local agricultural extension before planting it.
+When grown as a shrub, winter creeper grows only 3 to 4 feet tall and 4 to 5 feet wide, but you'll need to keep an eye on your plant and do some trimming and shaping if you want to maintain your winter creeper as a shrub.
+Note, too, that winter creeper is considered invasive in some places, so check with your local cooperative extension service before planting it.

-You can grow winter creeper in USDA zones 5 through 8, and it will thrive in full sun or full shade.
+Winter creeper grows in full sun or full shade.
 The plant's evergreen leaves are tinged with yellow or white depending on the variety, and this hardy plant will tolerate dry soil and withstand occasional droughts.
 If you do decide that winter creeper will work for you, use it as a foundation planting or grow it in a large container.

 Kelsey's Dwarf Red-Osier Dogwood

-Technically, this dogwood variety is a deciduous plant.
+Technically, this dogwood is a deciduous plant.
 You can't truly call it evergreen, but you could absolutely call it the perfect addition to your garden that is in desperate need of some color throughout the year.
-Kelsey's dwarf red-osier dogwood shrubs (Cornus sericea 'Kelseyi') are green in the summer, produce white flowers in the spring and turn a deep shade of red in the winter.
+Kelsey's dwarf red-osier dogwood shrubs (Cornus sericea 'Kelseyi,' USDA zones 2-8) are green in the summer, produce white flowers in the spring and turn a deep shade of red in the winter.
 These red winter stems will be bare and devoid of leaves, but the stunning color more than makes up for the temporary lack of foliage.

 When mature, the dwarf red-osier dogwood creates a rounded shrub that is 2 or 3 feet high and wide.
-This shrub will grow in USDA zones 2 through 8 and likes full or partial sun.
+This shrub likes full or partial sun.
 You can use these plants as foundation plantings or create a border with them.
 They're also frequently planted on hillsides to help stop erosion and can serve as natural hedges.